-We continue in Section 3 by presenting results from Monte Carlo simulations of the Zakharov equation (Zakharov, 1968).
-Results are similar in spirit to thoses obtained with the Nonlinear Schrödinger equation, except that the modulational instability seems to occur for larger BFI.
-For the nonlinear Schrödinger equation the spectral change owing to nonlinear transfer is symmetrical with respect to the spectral maximum, but this is not the case for Zakharov equation.
-In the latter case the nonlinear transfer coefficients and the angular frequency are asymetrical with respect to the spectral peak and as a consequence there is a down-shift of the peak of the spectrum.
-It is emphasized that this down-shift occurs in the absence of dissipation, while quantities such as action, wave momentum and total wave energy are conserved.
+I continue in section 3 by presenting results from Monte Carlo simulations of the Zakharov equation (Zakharov 1968).
+Results are similar in spirit to those obtained with the nonlinear Schrödinger equation, except that the modulational instability seems to occur for larger BFI.
+For the nonlinear Schrödinger equation, the spectral change owing to nonlinear transfer is symmetrical with respect to the spectral maximum, but this is not the case for Zakharov equation.
+In the latter case, the nonlinear transfer coefficients and the angular frequency are asymmetrical with respect to the spectral peak and as a consequence there is a downshift of the peak of the spectrum.
+It is emphasized that this downshift occurs in the absence of dissipation, whereas quantities such as action, wave momentum, and total wave energy are conserved.

-In Section 4 an interpretation of the numerical results of Section 3 is given.
-Firstly, it is shown that inhomogeneities only play a minor role in the evolution of the wave spectrum, while deviations from Normality are more relevant.
-Secondly, results from the numerical solution of the extended version of Hasselmann's wave-wave interaction approach are presented and compared with the results from Monte-Carlo simulations.
+In section 4, an interpretation of the numerical results of section 3 is given.
+First, it is shown that inhomogeneities only play a minor role in the evolution of the wave spectrum, and deviations from normality are more relevant.
+Second, results from the numerical solution of the extended version of Hasselmann's wave-wave interaction approach are presented and compared with the results from Monte Carlo simulations.
 A good agreement is obtained.
-Apart from the fact that we have given a direct validation of Hasselmann's four-wave theory, it also shows that even in extreme conditions such as occur during the generation of freak waves, reliable estimates of deviations from Normality can be made.
+Apart from the fact that I have given a direct validation of Hasselmann's four-wave theory, it also shows that even in extreme conditions such as occur during the generation of freak waves, reliable estimates of deviations from normality can be made.

-In Section 5 a summary of conclusions is given.
-Much to our surprise, effects of inhomogeneity only play a minor role in understanding the ensemble averaged evolution of surface gravity waves.
-Homogeneous four-wave interactions, albeit extended by allowing for a time dependent resonance function, seem to capture most essential features of the averaged nonlinear wave evolution.
-It seems now possible to estimate the enhanced occurrence of extreme waves and freak waves on the open ocean since the kurtosis may be estimated directly from the wave spectrum.
+In section 5 a summary of conclusions is given.
+Much to my surprise, effects of inhomogeneity only play a minor role in understanding the ensemble-averaged evolution of surface gravity waves.
+Homogeneous fourwave interactions, albeit extended by allowing for a time-dependent resonance function, seem to capture most essential features of the averaged nonlinear wave evolution.
+It now seems possible to estimate the enhanced occurrence of extreme waves and freak waves on the open ocean, because the kurtosis may be estimated directly from the wave spectrum.

-2. Review of the theory of a random wave field
+2. Review and extension of the theory of a random wave field

-Our starting point is the Zakharov equation, which is a deterministic evolution equation for surface gravity waves in deep water.
+The starting point is the Zakharov equation, which is a deterministic evolution equation for surface gravity waves in deep water.
 It is obtained from the Hamiltonian for water waves, first found by Zakharov (1968).
 Consider the potential flow of an ideal fluid of infinite depth.
 Coordinates are chosen in such a way that the undisturbed surface of the fluid coincides with the x-y plane.
-The z-axis is pointed upward, and the acceleration of gravity g is pointed in the negative z-direction.
-Let η be the shape of the surface of the fluid, and let φ be the potential of the flow.
+The z axis is pointed upward, and the acceleration of gravity g is pointed in the negative z direction.
+Let η be the shape of the surface of the fluid and let φ be the potential of the flow.
 Hence, the velocity of the flow follows from $\mathbf{u} = -\nabla \phi$.